forks/Kindle-note-export/README.md

 -f filename     The file containing the clippings.

--t              list only the book titels.
+-t              list the book titles in the clipping file.

+-a              list the all the authors.
+Authors are only listed once.